moutella/joycon2mouse/README.md

 Why?
 Simple answer: VGAMEPAD SUCKS!!!
 So if we want a better solution, we need to find a better ALTERNATIVE.
 That alternative may not even work with python AT ALL.
 So, until a decent alternative is found, this will stay.

+(i feel like sending it through UDP/Dolphin's AIS/DSU would be kinda cool but idk how to set that up. if anyone else does, feel free to make a fork outta that)

 However, for anyone who's willing, ive included the decoders in solo_logic.py
 ---

 ## DEPENDENCIES